andoriyaprashant/CanSat/Contributing.md

 We expect all contributors to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
 Please maintain a respectful and professional attitude when collaborating with others.

-## Bug Reports and Feature Requests
+## Bug Reports, Feature Requests and Documentation requests

 - **Bugs**: If you encounter any bugs, please [submit an issue](https://github.com/andoriyaprashant/CanSat/issues) with detailed steps to reproduce the problem.
+You can refer to [bug report](./.github/ISSUE_TEMPLATE/bug_report.md) for a sample template.
 - **Feature Requests**: Have ideas for improvements?
 [Open an issue](https://github.com/andoriyaprashant/CanSat/issues) and describe your suggestion.
+You can refer to [feature request](./.github/ISSUE_TEMPLATE/feature_request.md) for a sample template.
+- **Documentation Requests**: If you find areas in the documentation that need improvement, please [submit an issue](https://github.com/andoriyaprashant/CanSat/issues) with details.
+You can refer to the [documentation request](./.github/ISSUE_TEMPLATE/documentation_request.md) for a sample template.

 ## Contributors ❤️